pyladies/pyladies-kit/docs/events.rst

 	* Often times, it's hard to get all-female mentors.
 Most of the time, male mentors are very nice and helpful.
 * A few days before the event, email RSVP'd folks to update their RSVP status if they are no longer going.
 This is especially nice if folks are on a waiting list for the event.
 * Arrive a little early; folks will always arrive before doors officially open
 * Have nametags for attendees.
-If having a workshop, have mentors where nametags and perhaps a special sticker or something to designate that they are mentors.
+If having a workshop, have mentors wear nametags and perhaps a special sticker or something to designate that they are mentors.
 * Post any resources for the event - either before or afterwards.
 * Have fun!